An Empire Built On Grief: From Dancer to Icon

 Karl Lagerfeld is part of her story.

-The beauty of this for me is that while she had the vision and the skills as a woman in a very different era, she was supported by a man.
+For me, the beauty of this is that while she had the vision and the skills as a woman in a very different era, she was supported by a man.

-By recognizing her strength, he encouraged her.
+By recognising her strength, he encouraged her.
 She changed society forever and left her Essence for others ❤🙏

 For me, her story is important.